 Manatees, monkey island, and synchronicity at its finest…

-Upon arriving in Homosassa Springs I was faced with a tough decision for someone as indecisive as myself- pay a small fee to climb into a giant fishbowl and see manatees and other fish swimming around me, or pay a large fee and take a tour to go snorkeling with manatees.
-Naturally, I decided to hit a few bars and explore while letting the decision marinate in my mind.
+Upon arriving in Homosassa Springs I was faced with a tough decision: pay a small fee to climb into a giant fishbowl and see manatees and other fish swimming all around me or pay a large fee and take a tour to go snorkeling with wild manatees.
+I decided to roam the streets for a while and let the decision marinate in my mind.

-Turns out waaay back in the day Homosassa was a huge center for sugar production.
-They still have an old mill in town and you can walk through the area and read about the process conducted by slaves at the time.
-Across the street is an old print museum ran by James “Boe” Anderson.
-After exchanging a few stories he was kind enough to give me a post card with a beautiful image of colorful leaf imprints on the front that I would later send home to my brother and his girlfriend.
+While walking through the town center I stumbled upon an old mill and was able to read all about the sugar production process conducted mostly by slaves at the time.
+It turns out that waaay back in the day Homosassa was a huge center for this.
+From here I crossed the street and slipped into a quiet little museum ran by James “Boe” Anderson.
+This was a print museum with a variety of antique presses.
+After exchanging a few stories he was kind enough to give me a post card with a beautiful colorful leaf imprint on the front that I would later gift to my brother and sister-in-law.

-On the other side of town is a small marina with a few restaurants and bars.
-One bar called The Monkey Bar overlooks an island inhabited by a handful of monkeys.
-It is surrounded by water on all sides, which apparently monkeys are not fond of, that has kept the monkeys on the island for generations.
-Cruel in my mind, but an attraction the town has to offer nonetheless. *
+On the other side of town I found a small marina with a few restaurants and bars.
+One bar, called The Monkey Bar, overlooks an island inhabited by a handful of monkeys.
+The monkeys natural fear of water has kept them on the island for generations.
+This feels cruel in my mind, but it is an attraction the town has to offer nonetheless. *

-The day finally came to swim with manatees.
-Unfortunately, that’s not exactly how things played out.
-It was too windy to take a boat out so we decided to sneak into the springs from a location up the road and swim down to where the manatees usually congregated.
-We had no such luck and so the manatee debacle continues.
-And while on the topic of luck, I should mention not everything has been smooth sailing.
+While on the topic of luck….
+I should mention not everything has been smooth sailing in my journey so far.
 By this point I have lost my license, my gas cap, and still have a broken sink blocking my access to the water tank and my ability to do dishes and laundry in the van.
 Laundry mats for clothes and park bathrooms for dishes will have to do for now.